What’s the best course of action?

 Here are 8 tips to help you reach your skin health goals for your pet:

 Raw Diet - If you're not already feeding raw, start now!
 Raw food contains nutrients not found in any other type of pet food; including enzymes, phytonutrients, natural-source vitamins, and minerals.
 Often, poor skin health is related to nutritional deficiency, or more specifically, an enzyme deficiency.
-If you are looking to transition your pet onto raw, contact us at 3P for free nutrition planning. [email protected]

-Dogs: Hemp seed, flax seed, coconut, krill, salmon, sardine, mackerel.
+Dogs: Hemp seed, flaxseed, coconut, krill, salmon, sardine, mackerel.

 Cats: krill, salmon, mackerel, sardine.

 Vitamins for Skin Health: B5, C, E - These vitamins are essential for healing and maintaining healthy skin.
-Getting these nutrients in a natural form can be done by adding in raw liver to their diet.
-Liver should only consist of 10% of the total raw diet.
+Getting these nutrients in a natural form can be done by adding raw liver to their diet.
+The liver should only consist of 10% of the total raw diet.
 Don't exceed 10%.
 3P carries the following raw liver sources: turkey. chicken, beef, and lamb.
 All 5 of our veggie blends include sources of these immune-boosting vitamins.

 Chemical-free Shampoo & Conditioner - Chemical-free shampoos containing coconut (caprylic acid), colloidal oatmeal and aloe vera can be soothing and nourishing for pets with itchy, dry skin.
 Dry the skin and coat well after baths.